justincormack/frankenlibc/README.md

 Currently there are three implementations included, NetBSD, Linux and FreeBSD, and two architectures, x86\_64 and i386.
 These have a few features missing but work ok.
 Additional implementations and architectures will be added soon.
+There is also an option to build a deterministic version with no random numbers and a fake clock, so runs are completely repeatable.

 There is a wrapper called rumprun that can pass in files to use as block devices (network device support coming soon), and will also run the program in a seccomp